Skip to main content

 What you study

-You undertake experiential learning, enabling confidential discussions, vicarious learning and involvement of some experts, to enhance skills through reflection on what tender conversations with patients and their families about uncertainty, can look and feel like, ethical leadership in practice, spiritual, cultural and bereavement support.
-Informed approaches to future care planning through fundamental skills of multidimensional assessment.
-The importance of self-care will also be explored.
+Enhance your skills and reflect on what tender conversations about uncertainty with patients and their families can look and feel like.
+Learn about ethical leadership in practice, spiritual, cultural and bereavement support, and informed approaches to future care planning through fundamental skills of multidimensional assessment.
+The importance of self-care is also explored.

 How you learn

-You learn by being involved in a variety of distance learning activities including discussion boards, recorded lectures and seminars, and interactive quizzes.
-A wide range of support is available to access and will be addressed during induction on the first day of the course , including reviewing and developing literature searching, academic writing, critical thinking and referencing skills.
+You learn through distance learning activities including discussion boards, recorded lectures and interactive quizzes.
+Support is available to you, in reviewing and developing literature searching, academic writing, critical thinking and referencing skills.
+There is also access to student discussions through an online discussion forum.

 How you are assessed